Updated: 12 January 2026 by Sylwia (MyCrochetory)

 Step-by-Step Instructions

-Step 5: Work your final DC in the last stitch of the row, not in the turning chain.
+Work the final double crochet into the very last stitch of the row, not into the turning chain.

 Method 2: Lifted Edge Technique